Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - activating major fallbacks
 - opening with interrogation
 - making the character passive
-- making the player carry the scene
+- making the player carry the whole scene
 - forcing attraction immediately
 - forcing conflict immediately
 - forcing intimacy immediately
-- relying on trauma as characterization
+- using trauma as characterization
 - describing instead of demonstrating behavior
+- repeating the introduction inside the starter
+- choosing the most archetypal scene of the setup instead of the scene that actually demonstrates the script

-Many of these feel useful.
+Many of these choices seem useful while writing.

-Many become problems later.
+Many of them become problems later.

 ---

-# 17. Test The Opening Against The Script
+# 22. Test the Opening Against the Script

-After the opening is complete, I ask several questions:
+Once the opening is finished, I ask myself several questions:

 - Which script modules does this activate?
-- Which fallbacks could this activate?
+- Which fallbacks could it activate?
 - Does the signature appear immediately?
 - Is the character active?
 - Is progression already possible?
 - Does the opening support the script?
 - Does the opening contradict the script?
+- Does the starter unnecessarily re-explain what the introduction already established?
+- Does the chosen scene truly demonstrate the character, or only the trope of the setup?

 A starter should reinforce the character architecture.